 • If you want to extend the walk to Worthing (an extra 5 km), carry on along the seafront, heading east.
 Either go all the way to Worthing Pier (3¾ km) or turn inland before then onto one of the streets off Marine Parade.
 The station is 1¼ km from the pier.

 Continue on Goring Street, crossing over the railway line.
 In 250m keep right at the T-junction with Goring Way, crossing over this main road to continue on another part of Goring Street.
-After passing a playing field on the right veer right past the front of the Bulls Head pub and go across Fernhurst Drive onto Bodiam Avenue.
+After passing a playing field on the right veer right past the front of the Bull Inn and go across Fernhurst Drive onto Bodiam Avenue.
 Follow this short street up to the entrance to Goring Hall Hospital.

 In front of the entrance turn right briefly onto a tree-lined bridleway (Ilex Way), then in 40m veer left through a gate into Fernhurst Recreation Ground.
 Go along its left-hand side and through a gap in the corner into another playing field.
 Make your way across this second field towards the opposite corner and head for one of the gaps in the wooden fence on the left.